Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Introduction

 \section{Introduction}

-The six Painlev\'e\ equations were classified by Painlev\'e\ and his student Gambier \cite{Painleve,Gambier} more than a century ago.
-They were searching for second order ODEs in the complex plane whose solutions, roughly speaking, have the property that all movable singularities are isolated poles.
-This property has now become known, and referred to, as the {\it Painlev\'e\ property}.
+The six Painlev\'e equations were classified by Painlev\'e and his student Gambier \cite{Gambier,Painleve} more than a century ago.
+They were searching for second-order ODEs in the complex plane whose solutions, roughly speaking, have the property that all movable singularities are isolated poles.
+This property has now become known, and referred to, as the {\it Painlev\'e property}.

-While this might have remained a purely mathematical investigation, it was much later recognized that these equations have significant applications in mathematical physics, with the resurgence in the late '70s with the works connecting with Ising model and conformal field theory \cite{McCoyTracyWu1, McCoyTracyWu2}.
-Another momentous resurgence happened in the '90s when Tracy and Widom \cite{TracyWidom94} used a special second Painlev\'e\ transcendent (the Hastings-McLeod solution \cite{HasMc}) to describe the fluctuations of the largest eigenvalue of a large random Hermitean matrix.
+While this might have remained a purely mathematical investigation, it was much later recognized that these equations have significant applications in mathematical physics, with the resurgence in the late 70s with the works connecting with Ising model and conformal field theory~\cite{McCoyTracyWu1, McCoyTracyWu2}.
+Another momentous resurgence happened in the 90s when Tracy and Widom~\cite{TracyWidom94} used a special second Painlev\'e transcendent (the Hastings--McLeod solution \cite{HasMc}) to describe the fluctuations of the largest eigenvalue of a large random Hermitean matrix.

-Amongst special solutions of the Painlev\'e\ equation, the rational ones attract a natural interest; the literature is extensive and seems to start with \cite{Vorobev} who discussed rational solutions of the second Painlev\'e\ equation and defined a special sequence of polynomials that are now called {\it Vorob'ev-Yablonskii} after their discoverers (it appears that Yablonskii defined them slightly earlier but the reference is difficult to find \cite{Yablonskii}).
-Rational solutions also appear in semiclassical limits of integrable PDEs; in the one--dimensional sine--Gordon equation near a separatrix, for example, one finds that a suitable scaling of the solution is expressible in terms of a rational solution of the second Painlev\'e\ equation \cite{BuckMill12}.
+Amongst special solutions of the Painlev\'e equation, the rational ones attract a natural interest.
+The literature is extensive and seems to start with \cite{Vorobev} who discussed rational solutions of the second Painlev\'e equation and defined a special sequence of polynomials that are now called {\it Vorob'ev--Yablonskii} after their discoverers (it appears that Yablonskii defined them slightly earlier but the reference is difficult to find \cite{Yablonskii}).
+Rational solutions also appear in semiclassical limits of integrable PDEs.
+In the one-dimensional sine-Gordon equation near a separatrix, for example, one finds that a suitable scaling of the solution is expressible in terms of a rational solution of the second Painlev\'e equation \cite{BuckMill12}.